The Disc-structure space: Introduction

 \subsection{Nontriviality}

 At this point a very optimistic reader may wonder whether the $\DiscInf$-structure spaces $S^{\DiscInf}_\partial(M)$ are just contractible, which would in particular say that the diffeomorphism group $\Diff(M)$ of a closed manifold $M$ is equivalent to the automorphism group $\Aut(E_M)$ of the associated presheaf.
-As our third main result, we show that this is never the case as long as the manifold is assumed to be spin and of dimension $d\ge5$.
+As our third main result, we show that this is never the case if one assumes the manifold to be spin and of dimension $d\ge5$.

 \begin{bigthm} For a compact spin $d$-manifold $M\neq\varnothing$ with $d\ge5$, the space $S^{\DiscInf}_\partial(M)$ is not contractible. \end{bigthm}

 \begin{nrem} There are partial results in low dimensions that complement \cref{bigthm:nontrivial}. \begin{enumerate} \item For $d\le 2$, Theorem A of \cite{KrannichKupersSurfaces} implies $\smash{S^{\DiscInf}_\partial}(M)\simeq \ast$ (see Remark 1.1 (ii) loc.cit.). \item For $d=3$, we give several examples for which $\smash{S^{\DiscInf}_\partial}(M)$ is nontrivial, including $M=D^3$ and $M=S^3$ (see \cref{rem:3-manifolds}). \item For $d=4$, Theorem B of \cite{KnudsenKupers} implies that $\pi_0\,\smash{S^{\DiscInf}_\partial}(M)$ surjects onto the set of isotopy classes of smooth structures on $M$ as long as $M$ is $1$-connected and closed, so $S^{\DiscInf}_\partial(M)$ is nontrivial for all such $M$ that admit more than one smooth structure. \end{enumerate} \end{nrem}